shippingfandom/Marinette/notepads/Marinette.md

 # Marinette Reference

-This reference covers the functions, macros, and (some of the) commands provided by Marinette.
+This reference covers functions, macros, and (some of the) commands provided by Marinette.

 ---